Causes and Diagnoses

 Causes and Diagnoses of Ophthalmic Tumors

-- Ophthalmoscopy: A doctor looks very closely at the retina and optic disk using a special magnifying glass.
+- Ophthalmoscopy: A physician will look very closely at your retina and optic disk using a special magnifying glass.

-- Fluorescein angiography: A special dye is injected into a vein in the arm, and pictures are taken as the dye passes through the blood vessels in the back of the eye.
-The dye helps the physician see if blood vessels are inflamed.
+- Fluorescein or Indocyanine green angiography: A special dye is injected into a vein in your arm, and pictures are taken as the dye passes through the blood vessels in the back of the eye.
+The dye helps your physician see the pattern of the blood vessels.

 - Color fundus photography: Photographs of the fundus (back of your eye) are taken before and after treatment, through dilated pupils.